SPD-RCR/hw-09-nodejs-readme-generator/README.md

 ## Installation Instructions

 You MUST first run `npm install`.
-After you verify a `package.json` was added to your directory; you can run `npm i inquirer`.
+After you verify `package.json` was added to your directory; you can then run `npm i inquirer`.

 ## Usage Information